 12. La Maison Rose

-You can smell it cooking even before they place it down in front of you.
+Apparently, you can even smell it cooking even before they place it down in front of you.

-Snagging a table here can be a bit tricky since they have limited outdoor seating.
+Although, snagging a table at one of the most famous cafes in Paris can be a bit tricky since they have limited outdoor seating.
 And let’s face it, grabbing a seat out on the terrace here is kind of sort of mandatory.

-If you’re hoping to actually dine at this pastel pink cafe of wonder, then you should know that they have slightly odd hours that are on Mondays and Thursdays, between 12:00 PM and 11:30 PM, on Wednesdays between 6:30 PM and 11:30 PM, and on Fridays and Sundays, between 11:00 AM and 11:30 PM.
+However, If you’re hoping to actually dine at this pastel pink cafe of wonder, then you should know that they have slightly odd hours that are listed below.

 Address: 2 Rue de l’Abreuvoir,